Mace’s praise for a truly collaborative cross-working partnership at the University of Oxford

 Two of the ORC building projects that utilised the compliance requirements set out by the Considerate Constructors Scheme are:

-CCS-driven health, safety and site review forum, and best practice sharing
+Health, safety and site review forum, and best practice sharing

 Health, safety and site review meetings were regularly staged throughout the project to enable representatives from the various organisations and the University Capital Projects department to discuss all aspects of the work.